KubeloLive/Banov/README.md

 Make sure you have up-to-date @Banov folder in your server root.
 Copy Banov.bikey from Keys folder to your server root keys folder.

 Frequently Asked Questions (FAQ)
-Q: Can I add my own locations on the map?
+Q: Can I add my own locations on the map?:

 A: Yes.